Recalf/n8n-Cyber-Shield/README.md

 ---

-#### Scenario B: Mixed Indicator Collections (Custom Feeds)
+#### Scenario B: Mixed Indicator Collections

-If you add custom threat feeds in the future that mix *both* IPs and Domains within the exact same MongoDB collection, you must use a **Compound Index** and an `$or` query.
+If you add a threat feeds in the future that mix *both* IPs and Domains within the exact same MongoDB collection, you should use a **Compound Index** and an `$or` query.
 This ensures MongoDB doesn't have to scan the whole collection to separate IPs from Domains.

 **1. Index Setup:**